Gae Aulenti: Industrial design

 Olivetti, the maker of precision office machines, engaged Aulenti to design their showrooms in Paris (1967) and Buenos Aires (1968).
 Office machines, such as typewriters, were displayed on structures of white laminate steps accented by radiating spokes of dark polished wood.
 This design drew inspiration from the steps of a piazza and the repeating triangular patterns found in traditional African arts and crafts.
 In the centre of the display, a tall red structure, resembling a space capsule, represented the future.
 Lighting was provided by Aulenti's Girasole floor lamp in which nine semicircles of clear plastic were set around a central spine and a concealed light bulb.
 Aulenti describes her work for Olivetti as the pivotal starting point of her international career.

 In 1968, Aulenti designed showrooms in Turin, Zurich and Brussels for the car manufacturer, Fiat.
 The cars were showcased single file, each on an inclined metal platform set against mirrored walls.
 The customer explored a central viewing point, while the cars were arranged, as though driving on a race track, around them.
 Furniture for the show room was produced from Aulenti's designs by the Kartell furniture company.
 At the time, Kartell was experimenting with injection moulding.

 Aulenti collaborated with the French fashion house Louis Vuitton to design a watch accompanied by a matching pen and silk scarf.
 The design, known as the "Monterey" (1988) was released in two versions.
 The Monterey I featured elements reminiscent of an elaborately decorated pocket watch while the Monterey II stood out with its sleek black polished ceramic case.
+In 2025 Louis Vuitton relaunched the Monterey model inspired by the design created by Gae Aulenti.